 I was inspired to taste this particular bottle following Jason Wilson's glowing review in the extraordinary and comprehensive coverage of the Armagnac in Vinous those week.
 It did not disappoint.

 Fantastic as a digestif.
-Pairs very nicely with dried fruit, chocolate and cream. — 8 months ago
+Pairs very nicely with dried fruit, chocolate and cream. — a year ago

 Oxidized, sherry like, salted nuts.
-22 years in the barrel will do that! — 9 months ago
+22 years in the barrel will do that! — a year ago